Voice Analysis: Spectrography, Speaker Identification and Legal Aspects

 Voice spectrography

 The term voiceprint was coined by Bell Labs engineer Lawrence Kersta in a 1962 paper suggesting visual spectrogram comparisons were as individuating as fingerprints.
 The analogy stuck in the press but was never established by independent science.
-The 1979 US National Research Council report criticised the aural-spectrographic method, and the FBI subsequently stopped giving voiceprint testimony.
-The MCQ correct answer is that "voiceprint" is a misnomer and modern forensic practice prefers likelihood-ratio reporting from automatic systems.
+The 1979 US National Research Council report criticised the aural-spectrographic method, concluding that forensic applications should be approached with great caution.
+The FBI continued using spectrographic voice comparison as investigative guidance after that report, and courts progressively rejected voiceprint testimony on admissibility grounds.
+The correct answer is that "voiceprint" is a misnomer and modern forensic practice prefers likelihood-ratio reporting from automatic systems.

 Speaker recognition approaches and the MFCC pipeline